Close

 The Ned

 The Ned really pulls out all the stops when it comes to their Christmas celebrations, with special festive menus across all their restaurants and carols organised by choral maestro extraordinaire Gareth Malone.
 But the highlight has to be their splendid tree, created by their in-house florists Grandirosa, which this year stands at 21-feet tall, making it one of the largest indoor Christmas trees in London.
-The British-grown Nordmann Fir has been dressed with 4,000 traditional fairy lights and more than 1,000 decorations in this year’s suitably festive colour scheme of burgundy, gold and champagne.
+The British-grown Nordmann Fir has been dressed with 6,000 traditional fairy lights and more than 1,600 decorations in this year’s suitably festive colour scheme of burgundy, gold and plum.

 27 Poultry, The City, London EC2R 8AJ